-Pre-requisites: B Grade English and 50% Exam and C Grade Mathematics and 50% Exam in Year 10 or Application Process which includes a timed writing assessment and multiple choice questions.
+Pre-requisites: B Grade English C Grade Mathematics or Application

+Process which includes an online assessment.

 The BSB40120 Certificate IV in Business is a proposed offering for the 2023 academic year.
-At the time of publication, we have a two year agreement (2022-2023), with Skills Strategies International and Pathways Skills Centre (2401).
-No agreements have been entered into with a Registered Training Organisation for the delivery of this qualification in 2024.
+At the time of publication, we have a two-year agreement (2023-2024), with Skills Strategies International and Pathways Skills Centre (2401).
+No agreements have been entered into with a Registered Training Organisation for the delivery of this qualification in 2025.
 On the basis of interest from students in the BSB40120 Certificate IV in Business, the school will initiate a formal partnership agreement with an RTO for the delivery of the qualification.